liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

 tutorial
 [Architecture of Liferay Screens for Android](/develop/tutorials/-/knowledge_base/7-0/architecture-of-liferay-screens-for-android).

-A View consists of the following:
+A View consists of the following items:

-- **Screenlet class:** A Java class that coordinates and implements the Screenlet's functionality.
-The Screenlet class contains attributes for configuring the Screenlet’s behavior, a reference to the Screenlet’s View class, methods for invoking server operations, and more.
+**Screenlet class:** A Java class that coordinates and implements the Screenlet's functionality.
+The Screenlet class contains attributes for configuring the Screenlet's behavior, a reference to the Screenlet's View class, methods for invoking server operations, and more.

-- **View class:** A Java class that implements a View's behavior.
+**View class:** A Java class that implements a View's behavior.
 This class usually listens for the UI components' events.

-- **Layout:** An XML file that defines a View's UI components.
+**Layout:** An XML file that defines a View's UI components.
 The View class is usually this file's root element.
 To use a View, you must specify its layout in the Screenlet XML (you'll see an example of this shortly).

 Note that because it contains a Screenlet class and a specific set of UI components, a View can only be used with one particular Screenlet.
 For example,